Junktown by Ralph Bakshi

 Heavy Traffic

 After 'Fritz the Cat', Bakshi could finally direct the picture he always wanted.
 He was fed up with most animation being built around an anthropomorphic animal, whose wacky tales then form the plot.
 So he went for a more autobiographical route, comparable to a live-action 'auteur' drama.
 'Heavy Traffic' (1973), is set in New York and follows a young wannabe animator, who still lives with his parents.
 His Italian-American father is an adulterous drunk who always fights with his Jewish wife.
 More than one modern viewer has noticed that the dad shows an interesting resemblance to Matt Groening's Homer Simpson, created 15 years later.
-Apart from parental fights, Michael's neighborhood is ravaged by junks, mobsters, transvestites, prostitutes and black, Jewish and Italian-American hoodlums.
+Besides parental fights, Michael's neighborhood is ravaged by junkies, mobsters, transvestites, prostitutes and black, Jewish and Italian-American hoodlums.
 His African-American girlfriend Carol is a frequent victim of racism.
-But he tries to survive and find a way out...
+But he tries to survive and find a way out.
 Much like its predecessor, 'Heavy Traffic' received an X-rating and mixed reviews, but still did well at the box office.
 Fans liked the personal touch and it achieved cult status.
-Ironically, Bakshi only earned 10% of what producer Steve Krantz made.
-He therefore deliberately distanced himself from Krantz and sold his next script, 'Coonskin', to a different producer: Albert S. Ruddy, best known for 'The Godfather' (1972).
+Ironically, Bakshi only earned 10% of what producer Steve Krantz made, so he deliberately distanced himself from Krantz and sold his next script, 'Coonskin', to a different producer: Albert S. Ruddy, best known for 'The Godfather' (1972).
 Krantz suspended Bakshi and afterwards forced him to finish 'Heavy Traffic'.
 After a month of arguments, Bakshi agreed and was allowed to leave his contract afterwards.

 Coonskin

 For his next animated feature, 'Coonskin' (1975), Bakshi made an updated version of Joel Chandler Harris' book 'Uncle Remus' and the 1946 Walt Disney adaptation of that same story, 'Song of the South'.
 In the original, a black slave, Uncle Remus, tells children stories about a trickster rabbit, Br'er Rabbit, and his enemies, Br'er Fox and Br'er Bear.
 The Disney movie blends live-action with animation to portray an idyllic dream world.
 In 'Coonskin', Bakshi uses the same techniques to make a blaxploitation movie, set in dreary, present-day Harlem, New York City.
 Br'er Rabbit, Fox and Bear are now three African-American friends.
 They are confronted with poverty, racism and exploitation, both by racist whites and opportunistic blacks.
 Outraged and disgusted, the trio decides to fight back.
 'Coonskin' was also more ambitious in its scope.
 The film is a satire of every possible stereotype about African-Americans, particularly the ones manufactured in Hollywood.
 The story is intercut with metaphorical allegories about the status of blacks in "the land of the free".
-Thanks to the profits of his previous movies, Bakshi could cast three celebrity actors, Scatman Crothers (the narrator), soul singer Barry White (Br'er Bear) and - in an uncredited role - Al Lewis (The Godfather).
+Thanks to the profits from his previous movies, Bakshi could cast three celebrity actors, Scatman Crothers (the narrator), soul singer Barry White (Br'er Bear) and - in an uncredited role - Al Lewis (The Godfather).
 Philip Michael Thomas, the actor who played Br'er Rabbit, would later gain fame as detective Ricardo Tubbs in the TV series 'Miami Vice'.

 Unfortunately, 'Coonskin' 's provocative title led to many people assuming it was a racist film.
 Many misinterpreted its satirical use of black stereotypes, like the dancing "coon", the Mammy and black preachers, boxers, basketball players, doowop choirs, prostitutes, pimps and big-lipped "jive" talking Uncle Tom characters.
 Protest groups picketed it, some at the instigation of African-American reverend Al Sharpton, who hadn't even seen the film.
 Bakshi once observed how some of Sharpton's picketers watched the film and turned against Sharpton, since they liked the picture.
 Many were surprised that almost all of the animators who worked on 'Coonskin' were in fact black, safe for Bakshi.
 But at the time, all the controversy not only hurt the film's box office profits, but also its reputation.
 For more than a decade it sank into obscurity, since no theater or channel dared to screen it.
 In the late 1980s, 'Coonskin' was released on video under a different title, 'Streetfight'.
 It finally picked up a cult following, also among celebrity fans like directors Spike Lee and Quentin Tarantino.
 Various rappers sampled its dialogue, like in the songs 'Crime Scene' (2011) by Dominic Owen and 'Hooked' (2013) by Sir Own.
 In the 2000s, 'Coonskin' received a proper DVD release under its original title and was recognized as a masterpiece.
 Many Bakshi fans still consider 'Heavy Traffic' and 'Coonskin' to be the director's best work.